jusley/CSI4142_W23/README.md

 # CSI4142_W23

-access to firestore was given to : manjiyani.alim@gmail.com
+Access to firestore was given to : manjiyani.alim@gmail.com After talking to Alin and got approval, the querries are python algorithms reading from a csv file.
+As suggested in the phase2 comments in elt.ipynb we added code to remove duplicates